 An earlier version of the bill, HB 1602, was introduced but failed due to opposition from local mortuaries affiliated with Service Corporation International.
 This Houston-based company that operates thousands of cremation facilities and cemeteries in 43 states.

 The current bill has no direct opposition.
 However, the Hawaii Funeral and Cemetery Association has raised similar concerns to the ones mentioned above and has called for regulatory oversight of the process.

 You can find answers to your questions about aquamation in our Aquamation Questions and Answers article.
-If you are interested in arranging aquamation for yourself or a loved one in Ontario or Saskatchewan, you can make aquamation arrangements with Eirene.
+If you are interested in arranging aquamation for yourself or a loved one please contact us, and we'll help you make aquamation arrangements with Eirene.
 For information about our service areas please visit our locations page.